-By participating in health and safety courses, employees and managers can develop skills to recognise and manage workplace risks and hazards.
-In the UK, employers have a legal obligation to provide adequate health and safety training to their employees.
+By participating in safety training courses, employees and managers can develop skills to recognise and manage workplace risks and hazards.
+In the UK, employers have a legal obligation to provide adequate safety training to their employees.

 It is mandatory to make employees aware of any dangers relating to the equipment they use in the workplace environment.
 Employees also have a legal right to know what controls and procedures are in place to mitigate risks.

 However, it can be difficult for employers to know what training they should be offering.
-In this article, we’ll outline ten examples of health and safety courses vital for the workplace.
+In this article, we’ll outline ten examples of safety training courses vital for the workplace.

 1. UKATA Asbestos Awareness Online Course